RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 What Does This Error Mean?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-/usr/include/c++/v1/memory:5172:15: error: call to implicitly deleted default constructor of â€™std::__1::bad_weak_ptrâ€™ throw bad_weak_ptr();
+/usr/include/c++/v1/memory:5172:15: error: call to implicitly deleted default constructor of 'std::__1::bad_weak_ptr' throw bad_weak_ptr();
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you pass a â€œ.cuâ€ file, hcc will attempt to compile it as a CUDA
+If you pass a '.cu' file, hcc will attempt to compile it as a CUDA
 language file.
-You must tell hcc that itâ€™s in fact a C++ file: use the
+You must tell hcc that it is, infact, a C++ file: use the
--x c++ option.
+-x c++ option.

 Editor Highlighting
 ~~~~~~~~~~~~~~~~~~~